Moecker/sdc_semantic_segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, the label of each pixel of a road in images using a Fully Convolutional Network (FCN) has been segmented.
+The network is trained on a the Kitti dataset containing roughly 300 images with given ground truth.

 ### Rubric
 The following rubric point have been achieved